Welcome to IHBTOhio

 CLICK HERE TO LOCATE AN OHIO PROVIDER IN A COUNTY NEAR YOU specializing in high-fidelity ICT (Integrated Co-occurring Treatment) | IHBT (Intensive Home-Based Treatment) | MST (Multi Systemic Therapy) | MST/PSB (Multi Systemic Therapy/Problem Sexual Behavior)

-Ohio has long worked to meet the serious and complex behavioral health needs of children, youth, and their families.
-Previous (and ongoing) efforts to move this work forward have included state and local system of care grants, Family and Children First initiatives[3], local intersystem collaborations, advocacy to fund multisystem youth[4], the state’s current multi-system youth custody relinquishment prevention program, and many other efforts.
+Teenage Indian girl looking in distress Ohio has long worked to meet the serious and complex behavioral health needs of children, youth, and their families.
+Previous (and ongoing) efforts to move this work forward have included state and local system of care grants, Family and Children First initiatives[3], local intersystem collaborations, advocacy to fund multisystem youth[4], the state’s current multi-system youth The center for community solutionscustody relinquishment prevention program, and many other efforts.
 However, despite these achievements, there remain gaps to fill, access to achieve, and services to provide.
 OhioRISE enters this landscape with the tools and resources to move the system to the next level, including a new waiver to prevent custody relinquishment in order to access services.
 READ FULL BRIEF BY CLICKING HERE.

 View video of new presentation, Provider Resilience: Or What Do You Mean It’s Not Over Yet?, presented by Bobbi Beale, PsyD, Co-Director of the Center for Innovative Practices (CIP) for Project ECHO’s latest weekly didactic session.
 It the latest in a continuing series of training presentations by Dr. Beale and her colleagues designed to help care providers care for themselves after two years of intense Covid challenges.